Thunderball (character): Fictional character biography

 As a member of the Wrecking Crew, Thunderball has faced many of Marvel's superheroes, including Thor, Iron Man, the Avengers, and the Hulk.
-They have also been part of other "Super Villain" organizations, but they always stayed together as a team.
-Thunderball has occasionally operated on his own, working as a scientist for criminal organizations.
+They have also been part of other "supervillain" organizations, but they always stayed together as a team.
+Thunderball has occasionally operated on his own, working as a scientist for criminal organizations, including the Masters of Evil, the Secret Empire, and the Hood's gang.